Pavan0072/learning-git/readme.md

-hello world
+## welcome git
-this is second example
+- this is coming from dev2
-modified from feature branch